niklasinde/charlatan/docs/file-format.rst

 .. testsetup:: *

-    from charlatan import FixturesManager
+    from ciarlare import FixturesManager

-charlatan only supports YAML at time of writing.
+ciarlare only supports YAML at time of writing.

 Fixtures are defined in a YAML file.
 Here is its general structure: